justvinny/hci-assignment-2/README.md

 # Usability Study on the Canvas Mobile Application
 Assignment 2 for Human Computer Interaction paper where we conducted a moderated usability study for the Canvas mobile application.
 We gathered 6 AUT students as participants.

-For more information about the study, please check the live site.
+# How to view usability study?
+**Locally**
+Open index.html on your preferred browser.

+**Online**
+View our usabiltiy study online through [Netlify](https://bisque-hci.netlify.app).

 # Team Members
 - Abby Laloli